frankfan007/mcgeometry/README.txt

-THIS TOOLBOX IS CURRENTLY BEING DEVELOPED AND IS IN PROGRESS
+THIS TOOLBOX IS CURRENTLY BEING DEVELOPED FOR PUBLIC USE AND IS IN PROGRESS

 mcgeometry is a Monte-Carlo based fitting toolbox for diffuse correlation spectroscopy data